-THE EUROPEAN LOTTERIES GENERAL ASSEMBLY MEETING IN ANTWERP ON MAY 29, 2019 HAS ADOPTED THE FOLLOWING RESOLUTION
+THE EUROPEAN LOTTERIES GENERAL ASSEMBLY MEETING IN ŠIBENIK ON JUNE 7, 2023 HAS ADOPTED THE FOLLOWING UPDATE OF THE 2019 ANTWERP RESOLUTION

-- The members of European Lotteries have a mission to channel the gambling desire of the population towards a regulated and responsible offer of gambling products.
-In that respect, they acknowledge that lottery games entail lower risk.
+- 1. The members of European Lotteries have a mission to channel the gambling desire of the population towards a regulated and responsible offer of gambling products.
+In that respect, they acknowledge that lottery games entail lower risk and that any game offered in a lottery environment, as designed by the member states, is a lower risk game.
 In light of consumer protection, lotteries engage into promoting lower risk games. - 2.
-To execute this channelling mission in a coherent way, high risk games should be subject to different and more strict rules than low risk games and the differences in regulation must be proportionate to the objective pursued. - 3.
-Gambling advertising policy should be developed in a coherent way, taking into consideration the risk-assessment of the different types of gambling where high-risk gambling products are in a proportionate manner subject to stricter rules than low-risk products. - 4.
+To execute this channelling mission in a coherent way, high risk games should be subject to different and more strict rules than low risk games and the differences in regulation must be proportionate to the objective pursued. - Gambling advertising policy should be developed in a coherent way, taking into consideration the risk-assessment of the different types of gambling where high-risk gambling products are in a proportionate manner subject to stricter rules than low-risk products. - 4.
 The members of European Lotteries are committed to providing continuous care to this channelling, which is also promoted by the responsible gambling compliance program of European Lotteries. - 5.
-European Lotteries are committed to promote more independent research with the objective to evaluate different forms of gambling activities.
+The coherence and proportionality of gambling advertising regulation should be assessed taking into account the overall strict control of the activities of an advertiser holding exclusive rights, by public authorities, and of the following points in particular: - The entire commercial strategy in light of all relevant circumstances, which aims for the vast majority of revenue to come from the vast majority of players and is not targeting excessive gambling and maximizing profit; - The responsible gambling compliance programme which prevents excessive playing in a compelling way; - 6.
+The European Lotteries are committed to promote more independent research with the objective to evaluate different forms of gambling activities.
+European Lotteries advocating for an evidence based approach, call on Member States, Health Agencies and academics to undertake on a regular basis problematic gambling prevalence surveys, and are committed to promote, share and fond more independent research with the objective: